KristopherKubicki/device-sharp-aquos/README.md

 <img src='http://ecx.images-amazon.com/images/I/81NwfXtTSyL._SX522_.jpg'>

-I loosely based this on <a href='https://github.com/halkeye/sharp.aquos.devicetype.groovy'>Gavin Morgan's Sharp Remote</a>.
+I loosely based this on <a href='https://github.com/halkeye/sharp.aquos.devicetype.groovy'>Gavin Mogan's Sharp Remote</a>.
 Most of the commands I found from a <a href='http://snpi.dell.com/sna/manuals/A1534250.pdf'>Sharp manual</a>.

 If you wish to programmatically access this device, it should accept most of the standard capabilities.
 However,  I also added a capability and command that I am trying to get SmartThings to accept: inputSelect().
 If you would like to switch inputs to input 1, for example, you would send inputSelect(1)